sherryrich/heard-it/README.md

 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/login.PNG)

 ### Log in messaging
-When a user logsin sucesfully a message is displayed for 3 seconds to confirm.
+When a user logs in successfully a message is displayed for 3 seconds to confirm.
 This message then is removed.

 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/signin_message.PNG)

 ### Log out
-When a user goes to the Logout they are advised to confirm if they want to sign out before futher action is taken.
+When a user goes to the Logout they are advised to confirm if they want to sign out before further action is taken.

 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/logout.PNG)